Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Model Hamiltonian and mean-field setup

-where ${J_{\perp}, J_{z} > 0}$ are both antiferromagnetic and the last term is the Zeeman effect from an effective out-of-plane field $B$.
-For an easy-axis anisotropy ${0<J_{\perp}/J_{z}<1}$, one finds that the magnetic phase goes through Y-shape, UUD, and V-shape spin configurations with a ${\sqrt{3}\times\sqrt{3}}$ three-sublattice structure with increasing fields~\cite{yamamoto2014quantum}, and eventually becomes a fully polarized state above a saturation field ${B_s={3}J_{xx}/2+3J_z}$.
-In Fig.~\ref{fig: pi_flux_gauge}, the spin orientation on each sublattice is depicted for different phases.
-In this work, we focus on the zero-field state, known as the spin supersolid~\cite{wessel2005supersolid,melko2005supersolid}.
-The spin-wave study based on the spin supersolid cannot produce the low-energy excitation near $\mathbf{M}$ points, indicating the insufficiency of the supersolid order for the spin dynamics.
+where ${J_{\perp}, J_{z} > 0}$ are both antiferromagnetic and the last term is the Zeeman effect from an out-of-plane magnetic field $B$.
+With an easy-axis anisotropy ${0<J_{\perp}/J_{z}<1}$, one finds that the magnetic phase undergoes through the Y-shape, UUD, and V-shape spin configurations with a ${\sqrt{3}\times\sqrt{3}}$ three-sublattice structure with increasing fields~\cite{yamamoto2014quantum}, and eventually becomes a fully polarized state above the saturation field ${B_s={3}J_{\perp}/2+3J_z}$.

+The spin orientation on each sublattice is depicted for different ordered phases in Fig.~\ref{fig: fig1}.
+Throughout this work, we focus on the zero-field Y-shape state.
+Because the state breaks the U(1) symmetry and the lattice transition at the same time, this state is also known as the spin supersolid~\cite{wessel2005supersolid,melko2005supersolid}.
+The spin-wave study based on the spin supersolid cannot produce the low-energy continuous magnetic excitations near the $\mathbf{M}$ points, indicating the insufficiency of the spin wave theory for the spin dynamics.

-We aim to phenomenologically find a state that contains the supersolid order and at the same time provides the continuous spectra near both K and M points.
-Based on the recent progress about the DSL and competing orders~\cite{DSLMotherState}, we thus consider the possibility of precursory DSL for Na$_2$BaCo(PO$_4$)$_2$.
-To describe this state, we first use the Abrikosov fermion representation for the spin operator with ${{\boldsymbol S}_i = \frac{1}{2} f^\dagger_{i\alpha} {\boldsymbol{\sigma}}_{\alpha\beta} f^{}_{i\beta}}$ and the Hilbert space constraint ${\sum_{\alpha} f_{i\alpha}^\dagger f_{i\alpha}^{}=1}$, where $f_{i\alpha}^{\dagger} \ (f_{i\alpha})$ creates (annihilates) a fermionic spinon at the site $i$ with spin $\alpha$.
-Now the supersolid is present via the fermion bilinear in $\langle {\boldsymbol S}_i\rangle$, and the continuous spectra in the dynamic spin structure factor would be captured by the particle-hole continuum of the fermionic spinons at least at the mean-field level.
-To construct such a state and/or mainly the many-body wavefunction, we use the Weiss mean-field theory to incorporate the supersolid order and rely on the slave fermion mean-field theory to take care of the DSL.
-For the first one, one expresses $S^{\mu}_i S^{\mu}_j$ as $\langle S^{\mu}_i \rangle S^{\mu}_j $ where $\langle S^{\mu}_i \rangle$ works as the supersolid order.
-For the second one, we work on the triangular lattice $\pi$-flux DSL because it naturally gives the continuous excitations near the M point~\cite{shen2016evidence}.
-Combining these two points, we write down the following mean-field Hamiltonian for ${B=0}$,
+We aim to find a phenomenological understanding of the zero-field magnetic state that contains the supersolid order and at the same time provides the continuous excitations near both the K and M points.
+Based on the recent progress about the U(1) DSL and the competing orders~\cite{DSLMotherState}, we thus consider the possibility of the precursory DSL for Na$_2$BaCo(PO$_4$)$_2$ and the related easy-axis XXZ model.
+To describe this exotic scenario, we first use the Abrikosov fermionic spinon representation for the spin operator with